ayush4460/Snapchat-Face-Filter/README.md

    - Swiping the filter will also apply it to the camera feed.

    - For Swipe functionality, follow these steps:
-   1) Click `Ctrl+Shift+i` in the keyboard to open Console
+   1) Click `Ctrl+Shift+i` in the keyboard to open Console.
-   2) Now, Click `Ctrl+Shift+m` in the keyboard to open Toggle Device Toolbar
+   2) Now, Click `Ctrl+Shift+m` in the keyboard to open Toggle Device Toolbar.
-   3) On the top, Select `Dimensions -> Click on any device mentioned there`
+   3) On the top, Select `Dimensions -> Click on any device mentioned there`.
-   4) Hover on the filters and `Swipe right or left` to apply that filter to the camera feed
+   4) Hover on the filters and `Swipe right or left` to apply that filter to the camera feed .

 5. **Capture an image:**